-My current research uses US census microdata to identify economies of scope and the non-rivalry of intangible inputs (i.e. R&D, Engineering, and IT) in the manufacturing sector.
-I’m particularly interested in the implications of these microeconomic properties for the aggregate propagation of shocks (i.e. tariffs) across industries, and as drivers of structural transformation in the economy.
+My current research uses US census microdata to identify the role of knowledge inputs (e.g. R&D, management, and IT) in production.
+I’m particularly interested in the implications of these microeconomic properties for the aggregate propagation of shocks (e.g. tariffs) across industries, and as drivers of structural transformation (reallocation from manufacturing to services) in the economy.

 I received my bachelor's degree from Princeton University in 2013, where I majored in Economics.